Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Background and Problem Formulation

-We focus on reinforcement learning for reasoning tasks with \emph{verifiable rewards} (RLVR)~\citep{deepseekr1}, where rewards are computed by an automatic verifier (e.g., final-answer matching, unit tests) rather than learned human preferences.\footnote{While our experiments focus on GRPO for reasoning tasks, prior work observed similar sparsity patterns for PPO-based RLHF~\citep{mukherjee2024sparse}, suggesting this is a general phenomenon in RL post-training.
-We plan to extend our analysis to other algorithms (e.g., PPO, DPO) in future versions.}
+We focus on reinforcement learning for reasoning tasks with \emph{verifiable rewards} (RLVR)~\citep{deepseekr1}, where rewards are computed by an automatic verifier (e.g., final-answer matching, unit tests) rather than learned human preferences.\footnote{While our experiments focus on GRPO for reasoning tasks, prior work observed similar sparsity patterns for PPO-based RLHF~\citep{mukherjee2024sparse}, suggesting this is a general phenomenon in RL post-training.} We use Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}, the dominant algorithm for training reasoning models~\citep{deepseekr1,yu2025dapo}.
+GRPO estimates advantages from group-relative rewards without requiring a learned value function: for each prompt, it samples a group of $G$ responses and computes advantages relative to the group mean and standard deviation.
+The policy is then updated using a clipped surrogate objective similar to PPO~\citep{schulman2017proximal}.
+Following recent work~\citep{yu2025dapo,liu2025drgrpo}, we omit the KL divergence penalty.

-\textbf{Setup.} Let $\pi_\theta$ denote a language model policy parameterized by $\theta$.
-Given a prompt $x$, the policy generates a response $y \sim \pi_\theta(\cdot|x)$.
-A verifier defines a reward function $r(x, y) \in \{0, 1\}$ indicating whether $y$ satisfies the task constraints (e.g., correct final answer).

-\textbf{GRPO.} We use Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}, the dominant algorithm for training reasoning models~\citep{deepseekr1,yu2025dapo}.
-GRPO estimates advantages from group-relative rewards without requiring a learned value function.
-For each prompt $x$, GRPO samples a group of $G$ responses $\{y_i\}_{i=1}^G$ and computes advantages relative to the group mean:

-The policy is updated using a clipped surrogate objective similar to PPO~\citep{schulman2017proximal}.
-Following recent work~\citep{yu2025dapo,liu2025drgrpo}, we omit the KL divergence penalty; \citet{mukherjee2024sparse} showed this does not substantially affect sparsity.
 We provide the full mathematical formulation in \Cref{app:grpo_details}.